They say there’s no such thing as free money, but for one organization in BC, all they do is hand out cash.

 BC Unclaimed takes care of forgotten, left-behind money while seeking to reunite people with unclaimed cash.

-There’s even a free, searchable list of unclaimed property in the province, and you can search for your name on the list to see if there’s money being held in your name.
+There’s even a free, searchable list of unclaimed property in the province.
+You can search for your name on the list to see if money is being held in your name.

 Some examples of unclaimed property include dormant credit union accounts, insurance payments, money left after death without a will, outstanding real estate deposits, unclaimed wages, court payments, and overpayments to debt collectors.